T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Lights follow screen state" - Dim/Fade to black lights then system screen dimmed/off (default - off).
 - "Colour Gamma correction" - Enables colour correction to make them looks close to screen one.
 It keeps original LED colours if disabled (default - on).
 - "Enable software effects" - Global software effect switch.
 If it's off, effects always disabled, otherwise effect mode defined by current profile (default - on).
+  - "Effects on battery" - If disabled, switching to battery power will stop all software effects (for lower CPU usage and longer battery life).
 - "Profile auto switch" - Switch between profiles according of their trigger applications start and finish (default - off).
   - "Do not switch for desktop" - Profile will not be changed in case start menu/tray/desktop activated by user (default - off).